hadron-sclang/hadron/README.md

 ## Execution Speed

 Hadron compiles blocks of SuperCollider code into machine code for execution directly on the host microprocessor.
-Balancing against compilation speed, it makes a best effort to pack local variables into processor registers, and to deduce types of variables to "narrow down" the possible types of values to inline and optimize code at compile time as much as can be done on a dynamically-typed programming language.
+Balancing against compilation speed, it makes an effort to pack local variables into processor registers, and to deduce types of variables to "narrow down" the possible types of values to inline and optimize code at compile time as much as can be done on a dynamically-typed programming language.